 “As I return from a marvelous week in Tuscany, it is impossible not to reflect on what made this trip so special.
 And it was not only the beautiful sites we visited, the delicious food that we tasted or the great wine that we drank.
-Those were amazing, of course, but what made it even more unique and special was the composition of friends, the gift of a trip abroad and the history that we had in common.”Dominique Kliger, adjunct faculty, Fox School of Business
+Those were amazing, of course, but what made it even more unique and special was the composition of friends, the gift of a trip abroad and the history that we had in common.”Dominique Kliger, adjunct faculty, Fox School of Business, Fall 2019

 Originally from Brazil, Kliger came to Temple University to pursue a graduate degree in communications.
 Like many international students who earn an education abroad, Kliger needed to cultivate a support system—and she looked to her college experience for help.

 “(Your program) offers you so many opportunities to connect with others, learn from their cultural backgrounds and create wonderful memories,” says Kliger about making the friends whom she would travel to Tuscany 30 years later.

 So how did a decades-long friendship get its start?
 When Kliger first arrived in Philadelphia, she took to building connections from the start—first befriending her roommate Selcan Kaynak, who connected her with another student Nese Gundogan, who then connected her with Jayant Goyle, who was pursuing his MBA from the Fox School, and so on.